-1. Click and select Add From Chart Builder - displays the Add Chart To Dashboard page, with variables preset for the specific cluster where you want to add the dashboard.
+- Click and select Add From Chart Builder displays the Add Chart To Dashboard page, with variables preset for the specific cluster where you want to add the dashboard. - a.
+Click the question mark icon

-- a.
-Select a metric from the List of Metrics, type a metric name or description into the Basic text field, or type a query into the Advanced field. - b.
+- to the right of the Build Chart button and select a metric from the List of Metrics, type a metric name or description into the Basic text field, or type a query into the Advanced field. - b.
 Click Build Chart.
 The charts that result from your query are displayed, and you can modify their chart type, combine them using facets, change their size and so on.